mamift/BulkExtensions/README.md

 context.BulkDelete(deleteList);

 /* Each operations will run on it's own transaction.
-For example, if something goes worng with the delete operation the changes made by it would be undone but the changes made by the update before would persist.
+For example, if something goes worng with the delete operation the changes made by it would be undone but the changes made by the update before would persist.*/
 ```

 ## Credits